 A family-run restaurant since 1969, Carolina BBQ is a traditional all-you-can-eat pig pickin: smoky pulled pork plus a constellation of side dishes around it.

 A humble seafood restaurant where all kinds of fish are prepared with expertise.
 On the side: Dixie-best soul-food vegetables.

 A colorful, welcoming roadside restaurant & produce stand, Graniteville's Red Shed serves hearty cafe meals and blue ribbon pies & cakes.
 A Roadfood favorite!

 A third-generation BBQ serving superb South Carolina-style 'cue, Freeman's has ribs, chopped or sliced pork, and chicken -- all with wickedly flavorful sauce.

 Top-quality, no-frills seafood and great fried chicken make DeShawn's a destination feast in North Augusta.
-It is renowned for all-you-can-eat crab legs.
+All-you-can-eat crab legs are immense.

 In this town cafe with a French accent, specialties range from trout Reubens to variations of the croque monsieur.
 Save room for 5-flavor pound cake.